Boykin Spaniel: History

 The first Boykin Spaniel, or the precursor of today's breed, was reportedly a small, stray spaniel type dog that befriended a banker walking from his home to the First Presbyterian Church in Spartanburg, South Carolina around 1900.
 Alexander L. White (1860–1942) liked the little dog and took it home.
 After the dog showed some aptitude for retrieving, White sent the dog called "Dumpy" to his longtime friend and hunting partner Lemuel Whitaker Boykin near Camden, South Carolina.
 "Whit" Boykin (1861–1932) experimented with crossbreeding different breeds, and the resulting dog is named after him.
 This breed is only one of two US-made breeds named for the family responsible for their creation.
 In Boykin's hands the little stray developed into a superb turkey dog and waterfowl retriever.
 This dog became the foundation stock for the Boykin spaniel.
 The dogs had to be small enough to ride in the small boats used by hunters in the swamps.
 The Chesapeake Bay Retriever, Springer Spaniel, Cocker Spaniel, American Water Spaniel, and various pointing breeds were used in the development of the breed, according to Whit Boykin's grandson Dr. Baynard Boykin.
 The area in which the breed developed, around Camden, South Carolina, was a resort and hunting area, and the breed was noticed by visitors and so spread around the United States.
-In 1977 the Boykin Spaniel Society® was formed by the Boykin family and began maintaining a studbook in 1979.
+In 1977 the Boykin Spaniel Society was formed by the Boykin family and began maintaining a studbook in 1979.
 The BSS studbook has been "closed" since 1980, meaning that only dogs from BSS registered parents may be registered with the BSS.
 The Boykin Spaniel was recognized by the United Kennel Club in 1985.
-UKC does not close its studbooks so dogs from the BSS or the AKC may be registered into the UKC studbook at any time.
+UKC has an open studbook.
 In the 1990s a group of fanciers formed the Boykin Spaniel Club And Breeders Association of America in order to achieve AKC recognition of the breed and to gain access to the AKC Spaniel Hunt Tests held throughout the nation.
 In 2007 the Boykin Spaniel Club and Breeders Association of America (BSCBAA) was recognized by the AKC as the parent club for the breed.

 In January 2006 the breed became eligible to compete in AKC Spaniel Hunt tests for official AKC titles.
 In July 2006 the Boykin Spaniel was eligible to earn AKC titles in AKC agility, tracking, rally obedience, and regular obedience.
-In December, 2021, Boykin Spaniel Outfitters became the official partner with BSS for Boykin Spaniel merchandise.